 The ADSL micro-filter was fitted at the master socket where the phone line entered the house and an extended RJ11 lead fed from there to the router which was fitted in the "shack" (utility room).
 I wrapped this lead around a large toroid as many time as possible to try and reduce RF interference to and from the overhead telephone line.
 As it happened, I didn't get any interference from the ADSL on the receiver, but I did get problems with my transmission dropping the ADSL line.
 To cut a long-story short, I solved it by disconnecting the Sky box from the telephone system and fitting a topband series-tuned cct across the feed between the micro-filter and the router.
 This forced the ADSL carrier speed to drop to 1MHz (it was 2 before) and the problem went away.
 The speed is still plenty for this application.

-The IRB as it is now, in operation in Scotland.
+The IRB as it was in 2009, in operation in Scotland.

-With the remote system shut down I have to go through the following procedure to get it all up and running:
+With the remote system shut down I had to go through the following procedure to get it all up and running:

 Dial up on the GSM phone and send the "boot" tone.
-The remote PC boots up and sits at its login screen, no software running.
+The remote PC booted up and sits at its login screen, no software running.